appyay-projects/jen-starter/README.md

 ### Data
 #### Loading data
-Dummy data of reviews, features and documentation is already included in the project.
+Data is kept in JSON formatDummy data of reviews, features and documentation is already included in the project.
 Data can be loaded in three ways:
 1. Manually add a db.json file to the data folder.
 2. Load remote data by running ````npm load --dataUrl 'http://example.com/api/whatever'````
 3. Load remote data and build the project by running ````npm build````